William12556/e-Paper-IP-Display/docs/e-Paper IP Display Guide.md

 Notes
 	•	The script clears the e-paper display on startup to avoid ghosting.
 	•	The IP is updated every 15 seconds but only refreshes the display if the IP has changed.
-	•	If no network connection is found, “No Network” is displayed.
+	•	If no network connection is found, "No Network" is displayed.
-	•	Make sure SPI and I2C are enabled on your Pi (raspi-config).
+	•	Make sure SPI and I2C are enabled on your system (raspi-config on Raspberry Pi OS).
-	•	Ensure the user running the service (pi in examples) has permission to access SPI, GPIO, and I2C.
+	•	The service runs under a dedicated system user 'epaper' with hardware access but no shell login.